Hideaki Matsuyama

-Hideaki Matsuyama (松山 秀明, Matsuyama Hideaki) is a Japanese former professional baseball infielder, and current first squad infield and base coach for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).
+Hideaki Matsuyama (松山 秀明, Matsuyama Hideaki) is a Japanese former professional baseball infielder, and current the second squad manager for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).

 He previously played for the Orix Blue Wave.

 Early baseball career

 Matsuyama was a classmate and captain of the famous KK duo Kazuhiro Kiyohara and Masumi Kuwata at PL Gakuen High School.
 In 1985, he hit a walk-off hit in the final game of the 67th Japanese High School Baseball Championship between Ube Commercial High School and PL Gakuen High School in the summer of his junior year, which was considered a great game.

 He went on to Aoyama Gakuin University, where he won the 1988 Tohto University Baseball League Fall League championship, the first in 106 years since the team's inception.